WHAT WE CAN LEARN FROM FAKE NEWS?

 The Internet offers knowledge for everyone.
-A massive library of content with isles and isles of shelves that multiply every second.
+A massive library of content with aisles and aisles of shelves that multiply every second.
 The problem is no longer availability, but the sheer abundance of information.
-It is therefore less about finding it but more about learning to evaluate the quality of what there is.
+It is therefore less about finding, but more about learning to evaluate the quality of what there is.
 Therein lie both possibilities and problems and media literacy should be considered in this context.
 However, I would like to concretise this term, because studies such as ICILS 2013 [International Computer and Information Literacy Study, editor’s note] show that students must, above all, gain information literacy, which requires like many areas of life reflecting on the own real and digital environment.

 So, should we remove textbooks from the classrooms?